jnotar/jnotar.github.io/aboutme.md

 I consider myself a field Marine Biologist by training, with a specific interest in invertebrates and their sensory worlds.
 My research integrates questions in sensory biology, evolutionary biology, and ecology with a functional, behavioral perspective.
 There are many fascinating physiological, neurobiological, and sensory processes happening in these animals, and integrating knowledge of such processes with behavior can give us an excellent perspective on the consequences for individuals themselves as well as the populations, communities, and ecosystems they inhabit.

 While I have had a lifelong interest in animals and the natural world, my professional science training began at UCLA where I did my BS and MS in the Department of Ecology & Evolutionary Biology.
-I carried my interest and resarch with sea urchin vision from my Master's studies with [Dr. Malcolm S. Gordon](https://www.eeb.ucla.edu/indivfaculty/?faculty=Gordon) to my PhD work in [Dr. Sönke Johnsen's lab](https://opticsoflife.org) at Duke.
+I carried my interest and research with sea urchin vision from my Master's studies with [Dr. Malcolm S. Gordon](https://www.eeb.ucla.edu/indivfaculty/?faculty=Gordon) to my PhD work in [Dr. Sönke Johnsen's lab](https://opticsoflife.org) at Duke.

 If you'd like to get in touch, email me at julia.notar (at) duke.edu <br>
 [Twitter](https://twitter.com/indy_sea) |